s-alih/Halal-Crypto/README.md

 Hala Crypto Community is the community dedicated to empowering an ethics-first Shariah-compliant financial crypto ecosystem

-# Run and deploy the token

-Follow the below steps to run and deploy the token and Haqq network
+Follow the below steps to run and deploy the website on server

 ## Install dependencies